 Creation and Placement

 How do we create them?
 We begin with preparation, removing a small amount of tooth structure and then taking a detailed impression of your tooth.
 The impressions allow experts to create the restoration in a dental lab setting.
 The patient returns for a second visit, during which we check the fit of the completed restoration, make any necessary changes, and then place it using a powerful bonding agent.
 Afterward, routine care will help ensure a strong and lifelike restoration.
 You should brush and floss daily, which includes cleaning your new restoration.
 We also suggest visits every six months for checkups and cleanings, so we can monitor your new crown, as well as the rest of your smile.
 If you have any questions, or if you think one will improve your smile’s health and appearance, then contact your Olathe, KS, dentist today!

 DO YOU HAVE QUESTIONS ABOUT CROWNS?

 Our team is ready to help restore your smile to optimal heath, function, and appearance.
-To schedule a consultation by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018 or 913-353-4213.
+To schedule a consultation by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018.
 We also proudly serve patients from Edgerton, Shawnee, Johnson County, and all surrounding communities.